 A spicy rouille (sort of like an aioli) accompanies these simply grilled rockfish tacos from Main & Vine, elevating the dish with the flavors of open flame-roasted red peppers, saffron, and garlic.
 For even more flavor and texture, these tacos are topped with a ripe tomato salsa and simple napa cabbage slaw.

 Rockfish with Fresh Chiles and Grilled Lemon

 Chef Louie Jocson’s recipe for grilled rockfish is super simple, perfect for a languid summer afternoon by the grill.
 You barely need any ingredients to make it work.
-Just some essentials: Fresh lemon; flat leaf parsley; excellent extra virgin olive oil; and colorful, fresh chiles, perhaps harvest from your own backyard if you’ve picked up a gardening hobby this year.
+Just some essentials: fresh lemon juice, flat leaf parsley, excellent extra virgin olive oil, and colorful, fresh chiles — perhaps harvest from your own backyard if you’ve picked up a gardening hobby this year.
 Make sure your grill is clean and quite hot so that the fillets don’t stick, since you’re putting them straight onto the grates — and remember, leave them be until they’re ready to flip!

 Need an easy lunch or quick weeknight dinner?
 Chef Rob Eggleston recipe for an easy BBQ rockfish sandwich packs delicious barbecue whitefish in every bite, and you don't even need to fire up the grill!
 This rockfish sandwich recipe features a tantalizing blend of sweet, savory, and tangy flavors, along with a homemade coconut coleslaw that adds the perfect crunch.